What is an Operating System and its Functions/Role?

 The goal of each operating system is to access the computer hardware in the simplest and an efficient way.
 We can categorize goals into the following.

 - User Level Goal – The basic purpose of any operating system is to make access to computer hardware components easier.
-For that, it provides a user-friendly graphical user interface.
-Where users can do all activities by typing and clicking.
+It provides a user-friendly graphical user interface where users can do all activities by typing and clicking.

 A hardware device has its own set of machine instructions.
 At the machine language level, a program can directly access the device.
 But it is complicated, so the operation system bridges the gap.
-It works as an interface that converts user-level easy commands into device-level complex machine instructions.

-- System-Level Goal – System-level function means the internal working where a user is not involved.
+The interface converts user-level easy commands into device-level complex machine instructions. - System-Level Goal – System-level function is the internal working where a user is uninvolved.
 The Operating System should manage all resources efficiently and promptly.
-If a request is waiting for resources (e.g., I/O operation) and another process can do another activity.
+If a request is waiting for resources (e.g., I/O operation), another process can do another activity.
 The OS does context switching and minimizes the turnaround time.

 What are the functions of an Operating System?

 - Process scheduling – A process is a code that is in execution.
 While execution, a process may move among various states, such as READY, WAITING, TERMINATED, etc. The operating system assigns the CPU to a process, and once a process needs an I/O or other operation, it moves the process to another state and assigns the next process to the CPU.
-Along with this one method, there are other algorithms to handle multiple processes running together, such as round-robin, shortest job first, etc. The goal of the process management function is to ensure that the CPU is efficiently allocated to all processes.
+Along with this one method, other algorithms handle multiple processes running together, such as round-robin, shortest job first, etc. The goal of the process management function is to ensure that the CPU is efficiently allocated to all processes.

 - Memory management – Once a process moves from an IDLE state to running, it is loaded into the primary memory (RAM).
-The operating system allocates the memory, and the CPU starts executing the process.
+The operating system allocates the memory, and the CPU executes the process.
 An operating system ensures that the other processes should also get the memory efficiently.
 This requires memory management functionality.